kutaysahindev/kutaysahindev/README.md

 <p>🚀 I thrive on challenges and constantly seek to push the boundaries of what's possible.
 Specializing in <b>React.js</b> and adept at harnessing the power of <b>Tailwind CSS</b>, I bring ideas to life with creativity and precision.
 My projects not only boast stunning visuals but also reflect a deep commitment to <b>purposeful design</b>.</p>

-<p>📈 Currently honing my skills as a <b>Software Engineer</b>, I'm on a journey to refine my craft and make a meaningful impact in the tech world.
+<p>📈 Currently honing my skills as a <b>Front-end Developer</b> at <b>Holly Palm</b>, I'm on a journey to refine my craft and make a meaningful impact in the tech world.
 While I call <b>Samsun, Turkey</b>, home for now, I'm eagerly open to exciting opportunities worldwide, with relocation possibilities.</p>

 <p>📫 Let's connect and build something extraordinary together!
 You can find me on <a href="https://www.linkedin.com/in/kutaysahin/">LinkedIn</a>. 🔗</p>